 9:42. - Keeping of chickens.

-(1) Any person who keeps chickens in the City of Ann Arbor shall obtain a permit from the city prior to acquiring the chickens.
-No permit shall be issued to a person, by the city, and no chickens shall be allowed to be kept unless the owners of all residentially zoned adjacent properties (as defined below in subsection (3)j.) consent in writing to the permit and this consent is presented along with an application for a permit.
-Written statements waiving the distance requirement in subsection (3) below shall also be submitted at the time of application and become a part of the permit if issued.
+(1) Any person who keeps chickens in the City of Ann Arbor shall, depending on the number of chickens the person will keep, obtain either a 2-bird permit or a 6-bird permit from the city prior to acquiring the chickens.
+A 6-bird permit is required for the keeping of more than two (2) chickens.
+No 6-bird permit shall be issued to a person, by the city, and no chickens shall be allowed to be kept if one or more of the persons to whom notice is sent as provided in subsection (2) objects to the issuance of the 6-bird permit A 2-bird permit is required for the keeping of one (1) or two (2) chickens and may be issued despite the objection(s) by any person(s).
+To qualify for a 2-bird permit an individual must have no violations of this Chapter for the previous five (5) years.
+Written statements waiving the distance requirement in subsection (3) below are required for both 2-bird and 6-bird permits and shall be submitted at the time of application and become a part of the permit if issued.
 Application shall be made to the City Clerk and the fee for the permit shall be as determined by Council resolution.

-Permits expire and become invalid 5 years after the date of issuance.
+6-bird permits expire and become invalid five (5) years after the date of issuance.
+2-bird permits expire and become invalid one (1) year after the date of issuance.
 A person who wishes to continue keeping chickens shall have obtained a new permit on or before the expiration date of the previous permit.
 Application for a new permit shall be pursuant to the procedures and requirements that are applicable at the time the person applies for a new permit.